Endeios/kubernetes-demo/readme.md

       - **Kubelet:** prepares the field for pods to run
       - **Container** engine: runs the pods, the way kubelet tells it
       - **Kube-proxy:** keeps the host network configuration aligned with kubernetes
+   - The resources of the (worker) nodes get "SUMMED"

 4. Kubernetes Mini-summary
    - Runs a bit differently in the two types of nodes, but with the intent of “summing” the capabilities of the nodes